What does Bolivian begonia look like: a photo of a plant. Rules for planting, care and breeding

 Imperial begonia is unpretentious in everything and does not require special care (more details about the nuances of caring for the imperial begonia can be found here).
 In gardening, it has become very widespread, about 125 species.
 At the moment, there are a large number of varieties and sizes of begonias.
 Varieties that were bred in Belgium are the most popular.
 At the moment, the sale of Bolivian begonias is comparable to the sales of popular crops of the balsamic variety.
 In 1920, the asteroid was named after begonia.

-Watch the video: Growing the Sensitive Plant Mimosa pudica (May 2024).
+Watch the video: Growing the Sensitive Plant Mimosa pudica (December 2024).

 Leave Your Comment